boltfive505/lamp-stack-setup/README.md

   REMOTE_PASSWORD     = ""            # provice a strong password.
 If blank or weak, will auto generate random password DOMAIN_NAME         = "mydomain"    # your website name
   ```
-- Execute the script by typing `sudo bash lamp-stack-setup.sh`.
+- Execute the script by typing `sudo bash lamp-stack-setup/setup.sh`.
 It will do the following
   ```
   Update the system
   Install pwgen (password generator)